Ten Chadian soldiers killed fighting Islamists in Mali

 "This is a campaign to finish off the jihadists once and for all"," the head of Malian forces Colonel Didier Dacko said.
 "It's when the shooting ends, when the population is no longer reporting movements by the jihadists, those will be the signs that the situation has improved"

-Troops from neighboring African nations, including 2,000 Chadians, have deployed to Mali and are meant to take over leadership of the operation when France begins to withdraw forces next month.
+Troops from neighbouring African nations, including 2,000 Chadians, have deployed to Mali and are meant to take over leadership of the operation when France begins to withdraw forces next month.

 (Additional reporting by Emmanuel Braun in Gao; Writing by Joe Bavier; Editing by Jason Webb)